Garvit240205/MeMS-Memory-Management-System/README.md

 check: A variable to keep track of the amount of space allocated within a page.

 These are the main functions in the code:

+## Functions
 mems_init():
 This function initializes the MeMS system.
 It opens the /dev/zero device file, which provides null-terminated strings, for memory allocation.